High Levels of Emotional Intelligence is a Primary Characteristic of Effective Leaders.

 - Caring.
 Being able to put aside your ego and your needs for others is a key factor of emotional awareness and a true sign of a more effective leader.

 This article has given a brief overview of the importance of having emotional intelligence as a leader, and yet it is the tip of the iceberg.
 Developing oneself as a leader is a life-long commitment to yourself.
-It’s knowing that in order to grow a company, a culture and a team, the health of organization begins with the health and effectiveness of its leaders.
+It’s knowing that in order to grow a company, a culture and a team, the health of an organization begins with the health and effectiveness of its leaders.

-“Discovering the truth about ourselves is the work of a lifetime, but it’s worth the effort.”
-Fred Rogers, It’s A Beautiful Day in the Neighborhood
+“Discovering the truth about ourselves is the work of a lifetime, but it’s worth the effort.” – Fred Rogers, It’s A Beautiful Day in the Neighborhood